captdam/Maze-Router-Lee-Algorithm/README.md

 ### Map-object Structure

 Although C is not an object-orientation programming language, object-orientation programming can be manually achieved.
 In this program, a ```Map``` object is used to represent the maze map.
 The ```Map``` structures contains three elements, the height of the map, the width of the map, and the slots of the map.
-The structure of is given below:
+The structure of ```Map``` object is given below:
 ```C
 typedef struct Map {
 	mapaddr_t width;